-- 1. Place the container on a clean flat surface, and cut all straps securing the container. - 2.
-Unpack the hardware from the boxes by carefully removing the hardware and placing it on a secure and clean surface. - 3.
-Remove all packing material. - 4.
-Verify that the package contains the following items: - Switch of the correct model - For model GC110, a DC power adapter localized to the country of sale.
-For model GC110P, a DC power adapter with a removable power cord localized to country of sale - Wall-mounting screws - Installation guide - Rubber footpads for tabletop installation - 5.
-If any item is missing or damaged, contact your local NETGEAR reseller for replacement
+- 1. Place the container on a clean flat surface, and cut all straps securing the container.

+- 2. Unpack the hardware from the boxes by carefully removing the hardware and placing it on a secure and clean surface.

+- 3. Remove all packing material.

+- 4. Verify that the package contains the following items:

+- Switch of the correct model

+- Power cord

+- Wall-mounting screws

+- Rack-mounting brackets

+- · Rack-mounting screws

+- Installation guide

+- Rubber footpads for tabletop installation

+- 5. If any item is missing or damaged, contact your local NETGEAR reseller for replacement.